martinobordin/Chart.Mvc/README.md

 # Chart.Mvc
 A .NET wrapper to generate charts using the popular _Chart.Js_ library (http://www.chartjs.org).

+## Sample
+You can see the library in action here: http://www.martinobordin.it/Chart.Mvc

+## Installation
+Nuget package coming soon!

 ## How do I use it?
+To use the library you just need to:
+* add a reference to _Chart.Js_ library (http://www.chartjs.org)
-To use the library you just need to insert a **canvas** in your HTML e call the method **Html.CreateChart()**, passing the canvas name and the chart object you want to use:
+* insert a **canvas** in your HTML
+* call the method **Html.CreateChart()**, passing the canvas name and the chart object you want to use

         @{
             var barChart = new BarChart();